The Complete Guide To Off Leash Dog Training

 Going off leash can feel like a dream come true for dogs & dog parents alike.
 But there's a bit of homework you've gotta do before you get to off leash dog training.
 Start here.

-Your dog is off leash anytime they are unclipped from their tether.
-This may occur when you are walking, hiking, camping, at a nature park, or other unfenced area.
+Your dog is off leash anytime you unclip them from their tether.
+So like when you’re walking, hiking, camping, at a nature park, or other unfenced area.
 Off leash dog training is essential before you take your dog off leash in any of these situations.
 It’s not the same as obedience skills, although basic obedience commands are the foundation of off leash training.

 Best dog breeds to train off leash